 15 killed, 20 injured in blast at mosque in Pakistan's Quetta

-A powerful blast inside a mosque in Pakistan's restive Balochistan province on Friday killed at least 15 people, including an Imam and a senior police officer, and left 20 others injured, three days after a bomb explosion claimed two lives in Quetta.
-The nature of the explosion, which occurred inside the mosque in the Ghousabad neighborhood, was not immediately known, Dawn newspaper reported.
+A powerful blast at a mosque during Friday evening prayers killed at least 15 people, including an Imam and a senior police officer, and left 20 others injured in Pakistan's restive Balochistan province, three days after a bomb explosion claimed two lives in Quetta.
+The nature of the explosion, which occurred inside the mosque during Maghrib prayers in Ghousabad neighborhood, was not immediately known, Dawn newspaper reported.

 Reacting to the incident, Balochistan Home Minister Zia Langove condemned it, saying "terrorists were scared of Pakistan's development".
 "Internal and external enemies are making failed efforts to create panic and unrest in the country," he said in a statement.